yeslogic/prince-docs/docs/styling.md

 Making a footnote into an inline element moves the footnote marker into the footnote box as the first inline box inside the footnote.

-The [`float`](css-props.md#prop-float) property offers also the value `inline-footnote`, which is another mechanism to transform the footnote into an inline element.
+The [`-prince-float`](css-props.md#prop-prince-float) property offers also the value `inline-footnote`, which is another mechanism to transform the footnote into an inline element.

-In a multi-column layout, footnotes can be rendered at the bottom of the page as normal footnotes, or alternatively at the bottom of each column by using the values `prince-column-footnote` or `prince-column-inline-footnote` for the [`float`](css-props.md#prop-float) property.
-See also [Prince extensions to floats](#prince-extensions-to-floats).
+Please note that from Prince 14 onwards, the footnote will by default be floated to the top or bottom of the *column* it appears in!
+In a multi-column layout, footnotes are thus rendered by default at the bottom of each column!
+To float them to the bottom of the page, as was previous behaviour, the correct float context needs to be defined with the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property.
+See also [Page and Column Floats](#page-and-column-floats).

 In some situations it might happen that footnotes do not fit on the page on which the footnote call was placed.
-It might be desirable to tie the footnote to the same page as the call - the property [`prince-footnote-policy`](css-props.md#prop-prince-footnote-policy) can be of help.
+It might be desirable to tie the footnote to the same page as the call - the property [`-prince-footnote-policy`](css-props.md#prop-prince-footnote-policy) can be of help.
 The following example instructs Prince to move the line with the footnote call to the next page, in order to keep it on the same page as the footnote itself:

 ```
     p {
-      prince-footnote-policy: keep-with-line;
+      -prince-footnote-policy: keep-with-line;
     }
 ```
 Alternatively, the value `keep-with-block` moves the entire paragraph to the next page.